-The sun chars the craggy coastal cliffs racing by.
+The sun chars the craggy cliffs racing by.
 The Sea of Japan glistens.
-The blue skies form a white halo around the golden orb.
+The blue skies form a white halo around the late afternoon sun.

-On August 6, I watch the minute changes on the horizon out the train window as I head towards the northern edge of Japan’s main island.
+On August 6, I watch the minute changes on the horizon as my train races up the northern edge of Japan’s main island.

 Now, I’m glad that vacation is over.
-My legs are growing sore from just sitting.
+My legs are growing sore from just sitting for the past few days.
 My muscles are bubbling with anticipation.

-I will satiate this desire by hiking the Dewa Sanzan, 出羽三山, the Three Mountains of Dewa Province, the old northern frontier.
-They are the historical sites where Shugendō is practiced.
-Their names are Haguro-san (The Black Winged Mountain), Gassan (Moon Mountain), and Yudono-san (Spring-Lord Mountain).
+I will satiate this desire by hiking the Dewa Sanzan (出羽三山) the Three Mountains of Dewa Province, the old northern frontier.
+They are the historical sites where Shugendō,(修験道) is practiced and where legendary writer Matsuo Basho stopped in his visit to the Deep North.
+The mountain names are Haguro-san (The Black Winged Mountain), Gassan (Moon Mountain), and Yudono-san (Spring-Lord Mountain).
 San means mountain(s).

 This place is 500 kilometres out of Tokyo.
-It takes 4 hours on a Shinkansen and express train to get to the closest station in Tsuruoka.
+It takes 4 hours on a Shinkansen and express train to get to the closest station in Tsuruoka (transit info here).
 From there, it’s about a 40-minute bus ride from the coast to the foothills of Yamagata Prefecture.
 The words yama means mountain, and gata means form.
 The mountains are never out of sight.

-The millennia-old pilgrimage route remains intact, a convenient route for trekking.
-After almost two months outside of cities, spent either on farms or walking the Shikoku pilgrimage, I need to readjust to ‘civilization’.
+The millennia-old pilgrimage route remains intact (or so I thought at the time).
+After almost two months outside of cities, spent either on farms or walking the Shikoku pilgrimage, I need to readjust to ‘civilisation’.
 That means I need regular breaks from it.

-I arrive in the early evening at Tsuruoka.
-There isn’t much beyond the train station.
-Luckily, there is still a bus to the foot of Haguro-san, so I hop on.
-I ask the bus driver if he knows of any ryokan, Japanese inns, in the town.
-I hadn’t booked a place yet.
-It’s passed 5pm and many ryokan do not take same-day reservations now because they don’t have enough time for dinner preparations.
+I arrive in the early evening at Tsuruoka and walk around looking for food without much luck.
+Luckily, I’ve arrived on time for the last bus to the foot of Haguro-san, so I hop on.
+I ask the bus driver if he knows of any ryokan, Japanese inns, in the town near the first mountain.
+I hadn’t booked a place because I didn’t know when I’d arrive.
+It’s passed 5pm, so many ryokan will no longer take last-minute reservations because they are already preparing dinner (usually included unless otherwise specified).
 I will just have to believe that my luck will carry me through.

-The bus driver has a handy map with the lodgings for the three mountains listed (see travel information post).
+The bus driver hands me a map with the lodgings for the three mountains listed (see travel information post).
 I study it and make a call to two ryokan during the bus ride.
 My first choice is full, but my second one has an available room.
 I take it, requesting sudomari, stay without food.
 I will be gone by dawn tomorrow anyway.

 By the time I arrive at the town, it’s almost dark.
 Rows and rows of shukubo, lodgings, line the road, but there are no restaurants in sight.
-How could I forget, this is rural Japan.
+I forgot, this is rural Japan.
+I have better chances getting fresh produce from home gardens than finding a restaurant.
 Visitors would dine in their ryokan.
 I’ll have to ration my snacks for dinner and tomorrow’s breakfast.
 I hope there will be a shop open early enough for me to purchase food from tomorrow.

 My mind remains calm as I process the food logistics.
-This train of thought is familiar, reminiscent of my days in Shikoku.
-It keeps me centred.
+This train of thought was the norm only a week ago, when I used to pick up provisions to do nojuku, camping while visiting Shikoku’s 88 temples.
+Focusing only on what I need to do now to walk tomorrow keeps me centred.
 I prefer this sparse life.

 I check-in to my ryokan and am given a room in the extension building.
-The bath is in the main building, which has been well kept for the past century.
+The bath is in the main building, which has preserved its dark wooden floorboards, posts, and ceiling beams.
 I explain to the owner that I will be leaving early the next day and ask if he wants to settle the bill now.
 He says it’ll be fine if I do it tomorrow.

 Instead, he changes the topic and to the bus times.
-With my two walking staves from Shikoku and henro hat, it is obvious I will climb tomorrow.
-He wants to make sure I know when the buses are.
-I didn’t even know I needed to take a bus between Haguro-san and Gassan, several days’ walk from each other.
-There are far fewer buses than I’d expected.
-This man’s added concern is a life saver.
+With my two walking staves from Shikoku and henro hat, he can tell I am not just visiting Haguro-san, which is all most visitors see.
+He wants to make sure I know when the buses are so that I can get back.
+I’m taken aback, as I’d planned to walk between the three mountains.
+But it turns out, Haguro-san and Gassan are several days’ walk from each other and no-one takes the old walking route, not even along the paved road.
+Also, the time table shows that there are far fewer buses than I’d expected.
+The owner’s concern and initiative was a life-saver.

-Then, he tells me that hiking all three in a day will be impossible: most guests do Haguro and Gassan on the first day and Yudono-san on the second.
-I can’t tell if it is actually impossible, or just impossible by Japanese city standards.
-Generally, the tourist signs filled with warnings are accurate for city-dwellers unused to exercise; however, local climbers have personal, more athletically tuned, even sometimes stoic, scales.
-Normally, I wouldn’t mind discovering on the day, but this new piece of information has implications scheduling my day.
+Then, he tells me that hiking all three in a day will be impossible: most guests do Haguro and Gassan on the first day and Yudono-san on the second because it is another bus route.
+I can’t tell if walking is actually impossible, or just impossible by Japanese city standards.
+Generally, the tourist signs filled with warnings are accurate for city-dwellers unused to exercise; however, local climbers have more athletically tuned, even stoic, scales of “difficulty”.
+On Shikoku’s popular pilgrimage path, I wouldn’t mind discovering how far I get on the day, but I am not equipped to be camp in the Northern mountains, even for summer.
 I need to make specific bus times.
-The one or two small lodgings on the mountain are sure to be booked already, so I cannot just stop in between.
-If I decide to break it into two days, I would have to retrace my steps down Gassan rather than crossing the other side of the mountain to Yudono-san’s shrine.
-Since the bus from Yudono-san is a different route, I’d be spending most of the second day doing bus transfers than actually hiking.
-I came to hike, and the shrines were a bonus.
+The one or two small lodgings on Gassan are sure to be booked already.

-I’ve finished my calculations after studying the maps and elevation gains for the mountains.
+Before sleeping, I study the maps and elevation gains for the mountains to calculate my feasible walking distance.
 Haguro-san isn’t too high.
-Gassan is the tallest one, but the bus climbs most of it.
-The route from Gassan to Yudono-san is a descent.
+Gassan is the tallest one, but the bus climbs most of it to the 8th Station.
+The route from Gassan to Yudono-san is not too far, but a descent.
 I need at least an hour or two buffer time, especially for descents.
-With a previously injured left ankle and bad knees, I cannot make up lost time by running up and down mountains.
-I finish Haguro-san to catch the first bus from there to Gassan, I should have plenty of time to do the full route and catch the last bus out of Yudono-san.
+With a previously injured left ankle and bad knees, I cannot make up lost time by running down mountains.
+I will finish Haguro-san to catch the first bus from there to Gassan.
+Then, I should have plenty of time to do the full route and catch the last bus out of Yudono-san in the afternoon.

 It’s decided: tomorrow, I will wake up at 5am before dawn.